Cocacolonization: Widespread

 As of 2015, Coca-Cola has been distributed to over 200 countries worldwide.
 A few of the many countries consist of China, Guatemala, Papua New Guinea, Mexico, Russia, Canada, United Kingdom, Algeria, and Libya.
 According to the company, "Coca-Cola is the second-most understood term in the world behind "okay."

 Coca-Cola as a product has stretched across international borders to create a brand.
 “In much political, academic and conversational rhetoric the term Coca-Cola comes to stand, not just for a particular soft drink, but also for the problematic nature of commodities in general.
 It is a meta-commodity. … It may stand for commodities or capitalism, but equally Imperialism or Americanization.”
 Cocacolonization as referring to the spread of American culture and/or brands; Coca-Cola is an example of the widespread infrastructure of westernized capitalism and consumerism.
 There have been several notable pushbacks against Cocacolonization.
 In 2012, Bolivia's Foreign Minister David Choquehuanca (alongside President Evo Morales) unsuccessfully tried to place a ban on Coca-Cola in a move against Western imperialism and capitalism.

 Coca-Cola operates via franchises; therefore, for areas to benefit from its production, local bottling plants are required.
-Trinidad obtained the franchise in 1939, so in Trinidad Coke was bottled by the firm of Cannings - which, like other older colonial firms, was taken over, in Cannings' case in 1975.
+Trinidad obtained the franchise in 1939.
+In Trinidad, Coke was bottled by Cannings Foods Limited.

 In Trinidad, sweet drinks are not viewed as luxury items, but instead as everyday items of the common man.
 In relation to Coca-Cola, “the centrality of the black sweet drink to Trinidadian drinking is above all summed up in the notion of a “rum and Coke” as the core alcoholic drink for most people of the island.”
-Having a common drink that requires the existence of an exact sweet drink emphasizes its hold on the local environment.